Alivan21/2141720078-mobile-2023/week-09/README.md

                 color: Colors.greenAccent,
                 width: 100,
                 child: const Text(
-                  text: 'This is a very long text that will be truncated', ),
+                  'This is a very long text that will be truncated',
+                  style: TextStyle(
+                    color: Colors.redAccent,
+                  ),
+                ),
               ),
             ],